marcelmildenberger/dataset-extension-attack/README.md

-# Neural Pattern Learning (NEPAL) Attack Thesis Repository
+# Neural Pattern Learning (NEPAL) Attack Paper Repository

-This repository accompanies the thesis on the Neural Pattern Learning (NEPAL) Attack.
+This repository accompanies the Paper on the Neural Pattern Learning (NEPAL) Attack.
 It links to the implementation repository and provides documentation for reproducing the experiments that evaluate the attack pipeline against privacy-preserving record linkage (PPRL) systems.

 ## Project Overview

 The NEPAL pipeline models an adversary who extends an existing encoded dataset with auxiliary records to recover sensitive information.
-The attack implementation (referenced in the thesis and hosted at [`marcelmildenberger/dataset-extension-attack`](https://github.com/marcelmildenberger/dataset-extension-attack)) performs four major stages:
+The attack implementation (referenced in the Paper and hosted at [`marcelmildenberger/dataset-extension-attack`](https://github.com/marcelmildenberger/dataset-extension-attack)) performs four major stages:

 1. **Data ingestion and preprocessing** – prepares encoded linkage datasets and auxiliary data.
 2. **Model training and hyperparameter optimisation** – uses Ray Tune and Optuna to search neural architectures that reconstruct plaintext n-grams from encodings.
 3. **Inference and reconstruction** – generates candidate plaintexts for the encoded records.
 4. **Analysis and reporting** – produces plots and tables that quantify attack efficacy.

-The `docs/` directory in this thesis repository contains detailed guides that map these stages to the corresponding scripts in the implementation repository.
+The `docs/` directory in this Paper repository contains detailed guides that map these stages to the corresponding scripts in the implementation repository.

 ## Getting Started with Docker

 The easiest way to reproduce the pipeline is to run the implementation repository inside Docker.
-The following commands mirror the setup that was used while preparing the thesis:
+The following commands mirror the setup that was used while preparing the Paper:

 ```bash
 git clone https://github.com/marcelmildenberger/dataset-extension-attack.git